January 30, 2011

 Apolytikion in the First Tone

-The three greatest beacons of the Three-sunned Godhead, who lighted the whole inhabited world with the beams of their divine doctrines, the rivers of wisdom flowing with honey, who watered all creation with streams of the knowledge of God, Basil the Great and Gregory the Theologian with famous John whose tongue spoke golden words, let all we lovers of their words now assembled honour them in hymns.
-For they ever intercede with the Trinity on our behalf.
+The three greatest beacons of the Three-sunned Godhead, who illumined the whole inhabited world with the beams of their divine doctrines, the rivers of wisdom flowing with honey, who watered all creation with streams of the knowledge of God, Basil the Great and Gregory the Theologian with famous John whose tongue spoke golden words.
+Let all we lovers of their words now assembled honor them in hymns, for they ever intercede with the Trinity on our behalf.

 Kontakion in the Second Tone

-You have taken, Lord, the sacred, the God-inspired heralds, the high peak of your Teachers, for the enjoyment of your good things and for repose; for you accepted above every offering their toils and their death, you who alone glorify your Saints.
+You have taken, Lord, the sacred, the God-inspired heralds, the highest peak of Your Teachers, for the enjoyment of your good things and for repose; for You accepted above every offering their toils and their death, You who alone glorify Your Saints.